 The clothing-optional beaches in Cuba are:

-Playa Cayo Santa Maria: Nowadays, Playa Cayo Maria’s entire west side is dedicated to people who like to enjoy a session on the beach, rocking nothing but their birthday suit.
+Playa Cayo Santa Maria: Nowadays, Playa Cayo Maria’s entire west side is dedicated to people who like to enjoy a session on the beach, rocking nothing but their birthday suits.
 If you are such a frolicker, you will find the community at Cayo Santa Maria quite open-minded.

 The Best Gay Beach in Cuba

 Mi Cayito, as we mentioned before, is the most popular gay beach in Cuba.
 That is one of the signs Cuba is gradually coming to terms with the reality of LGBTs.

 Plus, if you are a member of the LGBT society, you will be glad to know that more and more gay and gay-friendly places of entertainment are sprouting randomly all over Cuba.
 If you want to experience the best gay holiday on a Cuban beach, visit Mi Cayito.

 All in All, Which Parts of Cuba Have the Best Beaches?

 As you probably know at this point, Cuba has no shortage of stunning natural beaches.
 However, some regions in Cuba are more blessed than others.
 The best beach destinations in Cuba are:

 - Cayo Largo del Sur.
 Cayo Largo’s beaches have the finest and whitest sand in all of Cuba.
 If you are ever in Cayo Largo del Sur, make sure you have visited Playa Paraiso and Playa Sirena.
 Playa Paraiso is on Cayo Largo’s southwest coast, while Playa Sirena is on its western tip.